optocardiography/3D-Printed-Multiparametric-System/README.md

 What is provided:

-Each pritner-ready file (.stl) is accompanied by a CAD file (.dwg) that can be downloaded for modification purposes.
+Each printer-ready file (.stl) is accompanied by a CAD file (.dwg) that can be downloaded for modification purposes.

 Please direct questions or comments to us at: breecathey7@gwmail.gwu.edu or sofobaid@gwmail.gwu.edu